janezlapajne/dotfiles/README.md

 # 🔥 Elevate Your Development Experience 🔥

-A collection of heavily opinionated dotfiles for personalized development environment.
-These configurations reflect my preferred tools and workflows.
+A collection of heavily opinionated terminal configurations for personalized development environment.
+These settings reflect my preferred tools and workflows.
 Feel free to explore, use, and adapt them to your own needs.

 ## 🔍 Overview